School meal: Culture

+United Arab Emirates

+Due to the economic boom, obesity has developed into a known health concern amongst adolescents in the United Arab Emirates.
+The past three decades have seen the largest increases in child obesity.
+Studies have shown that rates of obesity among the UAE's schoolchildren have surpassed the child obesity rates in both the United States and Europe.
+Traditional cuisine in the Persian Gulf region, once high-fibre and low-fat, has become Westernized, and now consists of many more high-fat, high-sodium, and high-cholesterol foods.
+Exercise levels among children have also decreased rapidly, causing the surge of obesity in adolescents.

 Europe

 Estonia

 In Estonia, free school dinners are served in elementary and secondary schools.

 Nutritional guidelines

 Nutritional guidelines for Estonian school meals are based on the Estonian food pyramid.
 At the pyramid's base are water and exercise.
 The next tier up includes starches, fruits, and vegetables.
 According to Estonia's Food-Based Dietary Guidelines, these foods should comprise the majority of each meal.
 The middle section of the pyramid includes dairy products and meat.
 The Guidelines suggest eating these foods in small portions on a daily basis.
 Just below the top tier are oils, butter and nuts.
 At the peak of the pyramid are foods like ice cream, soft drinks, honey, and biscuits: high-sugar foods which should be eaten sparingly, as special treats.

 Finland

 History

 Finland provides free, catered hot school meals to all pupils from pre-primary to upper secondary education every school day, as guaranteed by the 1948 Basic Education Act.
 Section 31 of the Basic Education Act states: "A pupil attending basic education shall be provided with a balanced and appropriately organized and supervised meal on every school day."

 Some Finnish cities had offered poor students free school dinners since the beginning of the 20th century.
 For example, Kuopio did so starting in 1902, and extended school dinners to all students in 1945.